 As STEM (Science, Technology, Engineering, and Math) careers continue to grow, Biology graduates will find work in a variety of fields.
 Biologists today are faced with complex issues, like climate change, wildlife management, energy production, and medical practice, presenting Biologists a variety of career opportunities.
-The Bureau of Labor Statistics predicts between a 8% increase in the number of jobs related to biology and wildlife biology by 2026.
+The Bureau of Labor Statistics predicts an 8% increase in the number of jobs related to biology and wildlife biology by 2026.

 Faculty and Community

 NWCCD’s thoughtful, approachable instructors will guide you through inquiry-based instruction and hands-on, field-based courses, giving you the opportunity to study—and experience—nature.
 Faculty also serve as advisors for students who are interested in pursuing research and presenting findings at the University of Wyoming’s annual Undergraduate Research Day.
 Faculty also assist students who are interested in pursuing higher education in transferring to four-year colleges and universities.